nuls-io/devsite/source/contract/index.md

 In one contract project, it requires to introduce a jar package “contract-sdk.jar” which provides the class to get block and transaction details
 The project has several classes and interfaces

-When compiling, packaging and deploying the prepared contract onto the Nuls chain, the virtual machine will implement the construction method of this contract to initialize it, and save the contract status onto the chain.
+When compiling, packaging and deploying the prepared contract onto the NULS chain, the virtual machine will implement the construction method of this contract to initialize it, and save the contract status onto the chain.
 The contract status is the member variables of contract class

 After the contract is deployed, all public methods of contract class can be called so as to read or modify the contract status